KatsJohn/GDP_prediction/README.md

-# Global GDP Insights — ML + Data Analysis Project
+# GDP Forecasting using Machine Learning - Implementation with Python

-This repository contains a Jupyter Notebook that explores and solves a **time series forecasting problem** focused on **predicting GDP** for selected countries using historical economic data.
+This repository contains a Jupyter Notebook that explores and solves a **time series forecasting problem** focused on **predicting GDP evolution** for selected countries and geographic regions using historical economic data.

 The project walks through the complete data science workflow: data loading, exploratory data analysis (EDA), preprocessing, model training, hyperparameter optimization, and evaluation using multiple machine learning and statistical forecasting algorithms.